A list of characters in Dragon Quest VIII.

-- Speech Impediment - He sounds a bit like Elmer Fudd.
+- Speech Impediment: He sounds a bit like Elmer Fudd.

-- Why Did It Have to Be Snakes? - He's totally afraid of lizards of all kind; that's why he's so reluctant to face the initiation, which consists of taking down a large Argon Lizard.
+- Why Did It Have to Be Snakes?: He's totally afraid of lizards of all kind; that's why he's so reluctant to face the initiation, which consists of taking down a large Argon Lizard.

 Unlike his son, the current ruler of Argonia is a reasonable, thoughtful man just trying to do the best he can.—-

-- Calling the Old Man Out - Inverted awesomely during the ending, when Charmles tries to get Daddy to fix his problems again and Daddy puts his foot down.
+- Calling the Old Man Out: Inverted awesomely during the ending, when Charmles tries to get Daddy to fix his problems again and Daddy puts his foot down.

 - The Good King: Unlike his son, he's a compassionate, heroic and respectable man all around.

-- Unexpected Successor - His brother was supposed to become king instead of him, but disappeared from Argonia, leaving him to take the throne.
+- Unexpected Successor: His brother was supposed to become king instead of him, but disappeared from Argonia, leaving him to take the throne.

-- What the Hell, Hero? - Starts to call out the Hero and his party when he thinks they tried to fake Charmles' rite by buying an Argon Heart, but corrects himself and apologizes profusely after learning the truth of the matter.
+- Starts to call out the Hero and his party when he thinks they tried to fake Charmles's rite by buying an Argon Heart, but corrects himself and apologizes profusely after learning the truth of the matter.

-The keeper of the Moonshadow Land, he possess a magical harp.
+The keeper of the Moonshadow Land, he possesses a magical harp with the power to bring memories to life.
 The party meets Ishmahri twice.
 The first meeting is in Ascantha, where the party leads him to King Pavan to soothe his broken heart.
 Ishmahri creates past images of the late Queen Sasha by playing a melody on his harp.
-The second time involves him useing his powers to restore an old ship to seaworthy condition.
+The second time involves him using his powers to restore an old ship to seaworthy condition.